Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 if you encode categories with different numbers, the tree will split them differently.
 It makes sense mechanically, but I don’t think it’s deep or surprising.
 Maybe it’s just a reminder that label encoding isn’t neutral: it can introduce some bias.)

+### One-Hot Encoding vs Dummy Encoding

+1. **One-Hot Encoding**: A method where each category becomes a separate column, where values are 0 or 1.
+Often redundant in linear models.

+2. **Dummy Encoding**: A method where one category is dropped, where the remaining columns represent comparisons to the reference.

+Dummy Encoding is often regarded as a superior method in that it avoids multicollinearity (feature redundancy, making model confusing) in linear models and prevents from being redundant.